XIAOZHUXUEJAVA/blog-blog/data/blog/record_a_github_issue.md

 summary: GitHub issue
 ---

-# I successfully submitted a GitHub issue to a 10000+ stars projects
+# I successfully submitted a GitHub issue to a 10000+ stars project

 The issue are as the the following: